The OH Masers Towards IRAS 19092+0841

 \section{Results}

 The 1665- and 1667-MHz OH maser lines were detected with MERLIN.
-The absolute positions of brightest maser spot of the 1665 MHz OH line is at $19^h 11^m 38.974^s +08^{\circ} 46' 31.09''$ at velocity 58 km~\s.
+The absolute position of the brightest maser feature in the 1665 MHz OH line is $19^h$ $11^m$ $38.974^s$ $+08^{\circ}$ $46'$ $ 31.09''$ at velocity 58 km~\s.
 Radial velocities, here and elsewhere, are given relative to the Local Standard of Rest (LSR).

 A total of 11 (9 in the 1665-MHz line and 2 in the 1667-MHz line) OH maser features were detected.
 At the 1665-MHz line, there are 5 left hand circular polarization (LHC) and 4 right hand circular polarization (RHC) features while the two features detected at the 1667-MHz line are LHC.
 Table \ref{tab:oh-comp} presents the parameters of the OH maser features detected, namely the velocities, peak intensities and positions for each hand of circular polarization.
 The label Z identifies the left-hand and right-hand polarized features of a Zeeman pair.
 These Zeeman pairs were identified by searching Table \ref{tab:oh-comp} and \ref{tab:oh-por} for groups of features of opposite polarization that coincide to within the positional uncertainties.
 Three possible Zeeman pairs were identified which indicates that the 1665 MHz OH line in IRAS19092 suffer zeeman splitting of several km~\s\ exceeding the linewidth (less than 1 km~\s).
 The strength of the magnetic field can be measured from the velocity difference between the two hands of polarization (Elitzur \citealp{elitzur96}).
 The splitting of $+2.49$ to $+2.67$ km~\s\ between the left- and right-hand polarized features of the 3 Zeeman pairs Z1-Z3 (cf. Table~2) leads to a magnetic field strengths ranging from 4.2 to 4.6 mG pointing towards us.
 The magnetic field measured towards IRAS19092 is quite similar to what was measured towards other SFRs such as W3(OH) (Garcia-Barreto et al. \citealp{garcia88}), W75N (Hutawarakorn, Cohen \& Brebner, \citealp{hutawarakorn02}) and W51 (Etoka, Gray \& Fuller, \citealp{etoka12}) harbouring massive central objects at early stages of the star-forming process.